aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 ### The Debugging Tax

-I ran a survey across my network last year.
-Question: "What percentage of your time do you spend debugging data issues vs. building new features?"
+In a recent survey, when Question: "What percentage of your time do you spend debugging data issues vs. building new features?"

 Results from 147 data engineers and ML engineers: